liamkinne/SenseLight/README.md

 > No parameters

-When called the sensor is read and the analog value is stored to a byte in memory.
+When called the sensor is read and the analog value is stored to a int in memory.